 Wrongful Termination Settlements Frequently Occur Before Trial

 Unfortunately, some defendants and their lawyers refuse to make a reasonable offer until the eve of trial.
 What is critical is that you have an employment attorney who knows how to prepare for trial so that the settlement offer that is made is reasonable.
 If your attorney neglects the case or fails to properly prepare it for trial, the defense lawyers will not give you a fair value settlement offer.
-Therefore, it is critical that you hire a competent employment attorney.
+Therefore, it is critical that you hire a competent attorney.

-Mr. Robertson and his team handles a wide variety of wrongful termination cases.
+Mr. Robertson and his team handles a wide variety of termination cases.
 We represent people who get fired for refusing to violate the law, get pregnant, complain about harassment, etc. Wrongful termination settlements come in all shapes and sizes.
-It is important that you contact an employment attorney as soon as possible after your termination so you don’t inadvertently let your legal rights expire.
+It is important that you contact an attorney as soon as possible after your termination so you don’t inadvertently let your legal rights expire.